 In 2000, Best Friends launched a separate initiative called No More Homeless Pets in Utah, which included a coalition of shelters, rescue groups, businesses and government leaders, sponsored by Maddie’s Fund.
 The coalition cut the number of dogs and cats killed in shelters by almost half, proving that we can accomplish more by working together rather than separately.

 Before No More Homeless Pets in Utah began, approximately 46,000 animals were being killed in Utah shelters every year.
 By the end of 2018, that number had been reduced to less than 3,500 per year.

 No More Homeless Pets in Utah pioneered the following:

 The marketing of adoptable animals through creative avenues such as retail-style adoptions and large-scale adoption events

 High-volume spay/neuter programs through low-cost clinics and statewide mobile clinics

 Best Friends Animal Society in Utah and NKUT

-In 2011, No More Homeless Pets in Utah was re-absorbed by Best Friends Animal Society and renamed Best Friends Animal Society–Utah, with a special focus on helping two of the largest municipal shelters in the state, Salt Lake County Animal Services and West Valley City Animal Services.
-Best Friends’ collaboration with these two shelters led to the formation of the NKUT (No-Kill Utah) Coalition, a group of animal welfare organizations that are continuing the lifesaving programs created over the years.
-Today, Best Friends–Utah has a number of partnerships with shelters, providing them with the tools and resources they need to save lives, such as fundraising events, pet adoption promotions, stipends and more.
+In 2011, No More Homeless Pets in Utah was re-absorbed by Best Friends Animal Society and renamed, with a focus on helping two of the largest municipal shelters in the state: Salt Lake County Animal Services and West Valley City Animal Services.
+Our collaboration with these two shelters led to the creation of Best Friends’ initiative, which brings together passionate individuals and local shelters and rescue groups to make and keep Utah a no-kill state.